hutchcodes/hutchcodes.github.io/_posts/2016/2016-12-05-azure-search-for-jekyll.md

 published: true
 ---

 I added Azure Search to my static site built with Jekyll through the use of Azure Functions.
-Best part, **it's totally free**.
+Best part, **it's free***.

 I moved this blog off of WordPress 18 months ago.
 The main reason I left was performance.
 I can't justify paying for an always on server for this blog, and I don't have the traffic to keep a site hot.
 The result was first page load times of 6-10 seconds.